erwinkramer/circuit-choreography/README.md

 13-14: Initiating Service restored operations, compensates and calls the Intermediate Service.

 15: Intermediate Service transacts and completes the restoration.

+## General implementation guidance

+Ann example of implementing Circuit Choreography with RESTful services within a retail system.

+Consider a retail shop where a payment is being done by a payment service (initiating service), a fraud detection service is initiated (intermediate service) to validate the payment, and a CRM service is called (final service) to store customer preference and communication history.
+Every service implements a forward, backward and multiple restoration routes.
+Additional information needed might be implemented in the request body.

+The payment service implements an initiating forward route, which is a payment operation that is compensable and assumes the nearest service - in this case the fraud detection service - understands and utilizes the following operations:

+- Backward route: A payment confirmation operation.
+- Restoration routes:
+  - Level 1: A refund operation for compensating to revert the payment.
+For instance the fraud detection responded with a positive detection.
+  - Level 2: A disregarding operation where compensation is called for circuit break on a non-critical issue, for instance the fraud detection service passed down an issue with the CRM service.

+The definition might look like this:

+`PUT payments/{payment-id}/customer/{customer-id}?correlationId=[guid]&route=[forward/backwards/restoration][&restorationLevel=1/2]`

+The fraud detection service assumes the nearest services - in this case the CRM and payment service - understand and utilize the following operations:

+- Forward route: A fraud detection operation that is compensable.
+- Backward route: An integrity confirmation operation.
+- Restoration routes:
+  - Level 1: A voiding operation for compensation to revert the fraud detection on critical issues in the circuit.
+  - Level 2: A disregarding operation where compensation is called for circuit break on a non-critical issue, for instance the CRM service could not handle the request.

+The definition might look like this:

+`PUT fraudDetections/{payment-id}/customer/{customer-id}?correlationId=[guid]&route=[forward/backwards/restoration][&restorationLevel=1/2]`

+The CRM service assumes the nearest services - in this case the fraud detection and payment service - understand and utilize the following operations:

+- Forward route: A custom preference operation that is compensable.
+- Backward route: A preference confirmation operation.
+- Restoration route:
+  - Level 1: A disposing operation for compensation to revert the preference.
+  - Level 2: A disregarding operation where compensation is called for circuit break on a non-critical issue, for instance the payment was cancelled.

+The definition might look like this:

+`PUT customerPreferences/customer/{customer-id}/payment/{payment-id}?correlationId=[guid]&route=[forward/backwards/restoration][&restorationLevel=1/2]`

 ## License